grea09/color/doc/heart.md

 tags: [Activity and Plan Recognition, Hierarchical planning, Planning Algorithms, Real-time Planning, Robot Planning, POCL, Partial Order Planning, POP, Partial Order Causal Link, POCL, HTN]
 abstract: In recent years the ubiquity of artificial intelligence raised concerns among the uninitiated.
 The misunderstanding is further increased since most advances do not have explainable results.
 For automated planning, the research often targets speed, quality, or expressivity.
 Most existing solutions focus on one criteria while not addressing the others.
 However, human-related applications require a complex combination of all those criteria at different levels.
 We present a new method to compromise on these aspects while staying explainable.
 We aim to leave the range of potential applications as wide as possible but our main targets are human intent recognition and assistive robotics.
 The HEART planner is a real-time decompositional planner based on a hierarchical version of Partial Order Causal Link (POCL).
 It cyclically explores the plan space while making sure that intermediary high level plans are valid and will return them as approximate solutions when interrupted.
 These plans are proven to be a guarantee of solvability.
 This paper aims to evaluate that process and its results compared to classical approaches in terms of efficiency and quality.
 bibliography: bibliography/heart.bib
-style: icaps
+style: article
 ---

 # Introduction {-}

 Since the early days of automated planning, a wide variety of approaches have been considered to solve diverse types of problems.
 They all range in expressivity, speed, and reliability but often aim to excel in one of these domains.
 This leads to a polarization of the solutions toward more specialized methods to tackle each problem.
-All of these approaches have been compared and discussed extensively in the books of Ghallab et al. [-@ghallab_automated_2004; -@ghallab_automated_2016].
+All of these approaches have been compared and discussed extensively in the books of Ghallab _et al._ [-@ghallab_automated_2004; -@ghallab_automated_2016].

 Partially ordered approaches are popular for their least commitment aspect, flexibility and ability to modify plans to use refinement operations [@weld_introduction_1994].
 These approaches are often used in applications in robotics and multi-agent planning [@lemai_interleaving_2004; @dvorak_flexible_2014].
 One of the most flexible partially ordered approaches is called *Partial Order Causal Link planning (POCL)* [@young_dpocl_1994].
 It works by refining partial plans consisting of steps and causal links into a solution by solving all flaws compromising the validity of the plan.

 Another approach is *Hierarchical Task Networks (HTN)* [@sacerdoti_planning_1974] that is meant to tackle the problem using composite actions in order to define hierarchical tasks within the plan.
-Hierarchical domains are often considered easier to conceive and maintain by experts mainly because they seem closer to the way we think about these problems [@sacerdoti_nonlinear_1975].
+Hierarchical domains are considered easier to conceive and maintain by experts mainly because they seem closer to the way we think about these problems [@sacerdoti_nonlinear_1975].

-In our work, we aim combining HTN planning and POCL planning in such a manner as to generate intermediary high level plans during the planning process.
+In our work, we aim to combine HTN planning and POCL planning in such a manner as to generate intermediary high-level plans during the planning process.
 Combining these two approaches is not new [@young_dpocl_1994; @kambhampati_hybrid_1998; @biundo_abstract_2001].
-Our work is based on *Hierarchical Partial Order Planning (HiPOP)* by @bechon_hipop_2014.
+Our work is based on *Hierarchical Partial Order Planning (HiPOP)* by Bechon _et al._ [-@bechon_hipop_2014].
 The idea is to expand the classical POCL algorithm with new flaws in order to make it compatible with HTN problems and allowing the production of abstract plans.
 To do so, we present an upgraded planning framework that aims to simplify and factorize all notions to their minimal forms.
 We also propose some domain compilation techniques to reduce the work of the expert conceiving the domain.

 In all these works, only the final solution to the input problem is considered.
 That is a good approach to classical planning except when no solutions can be found (or when none exists).
-Our work focuses on the case when the solution could not be found in time or when high level explanations are preferable to the complete implementation detail of the plan.
+Our work focuses on the case when the solution could not be found in time or when high-level explanations are preferable to the complete implementation detail of the plan.
 This is done by focusing the planning effort toward finding intermediary abstract plans along the path to the complete solution.

 In the rest of the paper, we detail how the HiErarchical Abstraction for Real-Time (HEART) planner creates abstract intermediary plans that can be used for various applications.
 First, we discuss the motivations and related works to detail the choices behind our design process.
 Then we present the way we modeled an updated planning framework fitting our needs and then we explain our method and prove its properties to finally discuss the experimental results.

 # Motivations and Potential Applications

 Several reasons can cause a problem to be unsolvable.
 The most obvious case is that no solution exists that meets the requirements of the problem.
-This has already been addressed by @gobelbecker_coming_2010 where "excuses" are being investigated as potential explanations for when a problem has no solution.
+This has already been addressed by Göbelbecker _et al._ [-@gobelbecker_coming_2010] where "excuses" are being investigated as potential explanations for when a problem has no solution.

-Our approach deals with the cases of when the problem is too difficult to solve within tight time constraints.
+Our approach deals with problems that are too difficult to solve within tight time constraints.
 For example, in robotics, systems often need to be run within refresh rates of several Hertz giving the process only fractions of a second to give an updated result.
 Since planning is at least EXPSPACE-hard for HTN using complex representation [@erol_htn_1994], computing only the first plan level of a hierarchical domain is much easier in relation to the complete problem.

 While abstract plans are not complete solutions, they still display a useful set of properties for various applications.
 The most immediate application is for explainable planning [@fox_explainable_2017; @seegebarth_making_2012].
 Indeed a high-level plan is more concise and does not contain unnecessary implementation details that would confuse a non-expert.

 Another potential application for such plans is relative to domains that work with approximative data.
 Our main example here is intent recognition which is the original motivation for this work.
 Planners are not meant to solve intent recognition problems.
 However, several works extended what is called in psychology the *theory of mind*.
 That theory is the equivalent of asking "*what would **I** do if I was them ?*" when observing the behavior of other agents.
 This leads to new ways to use *inverted planning* as an inference tool.
-One of the first to propose that idea was @baker_goal_2007 that use Bayesian planning to infer intentions. @ramirez_plan_2009 found an elegant way to transform a plan recognition problem into classical planning.
-This is done simply by encoding temporal constraints in the planning domain in a similar way as @baioletti_encoding_1998 describe it to match the observed action sequence.
+One of the first to propose that idea was Baker _et al._ [-@baker_goal_2007] that use Bayesian planning to infer intentions.
+Ramirez and Geffner [-@ramirez_plan_2009] found an elegant way to transform a plan recognition problem into classical planning.
+This is done simply by encoding temporal constraints in the planning domain in a similar way as Baioletti _et al._ [-@baioletti_encoding_1998] describe it to match the observed action sequence.
 A cost comparison will then give a probability of the goal to be pursued given the observations.
-@chen_planning_2013 extended this with multi-goal recognition.
-A new method, proposed by @sohrabi_plan_2016, makes the recognition fluent centric.
+Chen _et al._ [-@chen_planning_2013] extended this with multi-goal recognition.
+A new method, proposed by Sohrabi _et al._ [-@sohrabi_plan_2016], makes the recognition fluent centric.
 It assigns costs to missing or noisy observed fluents, which allows finer details and less preprocessing work than action-based recognition.
 This method also uses a meta-goal that combines each possible goal and is realized when at least one of these goals is satisfied.
-Sohrabi *et al.* state that the quality of the recognition is directly linked to the quality and domain coverage of the generated plans.
+Sohrabi _et al._ state that the quality of the recognition is directly linked to the quality and domain coverage of the generated plans.
 Thus guided diverse planning[^diverse] was preferred along with the ability to infer several probable goals at once.

 [^diverse]: Diverse planning aims to find a set of $m$ plans that are distant of $d$ from one another.

 # Related Works

 HTN is often combined with classical approaches since it allows for a more natural expression of domains making expert knowledge easier to encode.
 These kinds of planners are named **decompositional planners** when no initial plan is provided [@fox_natural_1997].
 Most of the time the integration of HTN simply consists in calling another algorithm when introducing a composite operator during the planning process.
-In the case of the DUET planner by @gerevini_combining_2008, it is done by calling an instance of an HTN planner based on task insertion called SHOP2 [@nau_shop2_2003] to deal with composite actions.
+The DUET planner by Gerevini _et al._ [-@gerevini_combining_2008] does so by calling an instance of a HTN planner based on task insertion called SHOP2 [@nau_shop2_2003] to decompose composite actions.
 Some planners take the integration further by making the decomposition of composite actions into a special step in their refinement process.
-Such works include the discourse generation oriented DPOCL [@young_dpocl_1994] and the work of @kambhampati_hybrid_1998 generalizing the practice for decompositional planners.
+Such works include the discourse generation oriented DPOCL [@young_dpocl_1994] and the work of Kambhampati _et al._ [-@kambhampati_hybrid_1998] generalizing the practice for decompositional planners.

-In our case, we chose a class of hierarchical planners based on Plan Space Planning (PSP) algorithms [@bechon_hipop_2014; @dvorak_flexible_2014; @bercher_hybrid_2014] as a reference approach.
+In our case, we chose a class of hierarchical planners based on Plan-Space Planning (PSP) algorithms [@bechon_hipop_2014; @dvorak_flexible_2014; @bercher_hybrid_2014] as a reference approach.
 The main difference here is that the decomposition is integrated into the classical POCL algorithm by only adding new types of flaws.
-This allows to keep all the flexibility and properties of POCL while adding the expressivity and abstraction capabilities of HTN.
+This allows keeping all the flexibility and properties of POCL while adding the expressivity and abstraction capabilities of HTN.
 We also made an improved planning framework based on the one used by HiPOP to reduce further the number of changes needed to handle composite actions and to increase the efficiency of the resulting implementation.

 As stated previously, our goal is to obtain intermediary abstract plans and to evaluate their properties.
 Another work has already been done on another aspect of those types of plans.
-The Angelic algorithm by @marthi_angelic_2007 exploited the usefulness of such plans in the planning process itself and used them as a heuristic guide.
+The Angelic algorithm by Marthi _et al._ [-@marthi_angelic_2007] exploited such plans in the planning process itself and used them as a heuristic guide.
 They also proved that, for a given fluent semantics, it is guaranteed that such abstract solutions can be refined into actual solutions.
 However, the Angelic planner does not address the inherent properties of such abstract plans as approximate solutions and uses a more restrictive totally ordered framework.

 # Definitions
-In order to make the notations used in the paper more understandable we gathered them in @tbl:symbols.
+In order to make the notations used in the paper more understandable, we gathered them in @tbl:symbols.
 For domain and problem representation, we use a custom knowledge description language that is inspired from RDF Turtle [@beckett_turtle_2011] and is based on triples and propositional logic.
-In that language quantifiers are used to quantify variables `*(x)` (forall x) but can also be simplified with an implicit form : `lost(~)` meaning _"nothing is lost"_.
-For reference the *exclusive quantifier* we introduced (noted `~`) is used for the negation (e.g. `~(lost(_))` for _"something is not lost"_) as well as the symbol for nil.
+In that language quantifiers are used to quantify variables `*(x)` (forall x) but can also be simplified with an implicit form: `lost(~)` meaning _" nothing is lost"_.
+For reference, the *exclusive quantifier* we introduced (noted `~`) is used for the negation (e.g. `~(lost(_))` for _" something is not lost"_) as well as the symbol for nil.
 All symbols are defined as they are first used.
 If a symbol is used as a parameter and is referenced again in the same statement, it becomes a variable.

 **Symbol**                            **Description**
 ----------                            ---------------